bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Sighting.md

 | 41 - 75 | **Far**<br>Observable but well beyond weapons range |
 | 76 - 95 | **Medium**<br>Easily discernible and nearly within weapons range |
 | 96 - 100 | **Near**<br>Sighted or revealed at very close range |
-^table-OclShipRange
+^table-Range

 ## Oracle: Ship Status
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Ships^Status]]` | Guidance
 > Set the range of the encounter and the ship’s initial status as appropriate to the situation and environment.
-If unsure, check the tables below. ^guidance-OclShipStatus
+If unsure, check the tables below. ^guidance-Status

 | dice: 1d100 | Result |
 | :---: | --- |